Frank-Mayer/yab/README.md

 Place the downloaded binary wherever you want.
 To be able to use the self-update functionality ensure that access rights aren’t a problem.

-Raname the binary to `selene.exe`/`selene` depending on your OS (if you don’t want to alwys type your OS name and architecture).
+Rename the binary to `selene.exe`/`selene` depending on your OS (if you don’t want to alwys type your OS name and architecture).

 Ensure that the location of the binary is available in the `PATH` environment variable to make it globally available.